What is there to do in Breckenridge in August?

 With great events, warm weather and tons of activities, summer is still kicking throughout August in Breckenridge.
-This year, take advantage of the endless Colorado sunshine and try ziplining, rafting and hiking, and don’t miss out on great events like Breckenridge International Festival of Arts and a fun-filled Labor Day weekend.
+Take advantage of the endless Colorado sunshine and try zip-lining, rafting and hiking, and be sure not to miss out on great events and a fun-filled Labor Day weekend.
 Breckenridge in August is one of our favorite times of the year- here’s why!

 July and August typically top the charts as the warmest months of the year in Breckenridge at around 70 degrees Fahrenheit on average.
 While these are our warmest months, it still never usually gets above 80 degrees, so many flock here to escape the summer heat hitting the rest of the county.
 That also means it’s the perfect time to log some solid hours outdoor on the trails or on some of Breckenridge’s best patios and decks.
 Combine that with our dry climate, and you won’t have to worrying about overheating during your favorite summer activities.
 But be careful, our dryness and strong sun means hydrating and sun protection is a must.

 Similar to July, you can expect quick afternoon thunderstorms, so be sure to start hiking and biking early in the day, keep an eye on the weather, and always pack extra layers.
-Here’s our summer day pack gear checklist:
+Here’s our summer packing guide so you can be sure you have all the essentials.

 Enjoy beautiful autumn temperatures and exciting events like the Summit Foundation’s Rubber Duck Race supporting the Summit Foundation, the annual Sidewalk Sale featuring over 74 shops around Breckenridge, and the Great Divide Arts Festival featuring over 100 artists with a wide range of mediums including photography, wood, glass, jewelry and pottery.
 Bring the whole family and watch as hundreds of ducks race down the Blue River at the Riverwalk Center, participate in free activities, stroll and shop along Main Street and the Art Festival and snack on yummy food throughout town.